Model-theoretic properties of nilpotent groups and Lie algebras: Free amalgamation of Lie algebras

 \subsection{Stage I - Basic extensions}

 Recall that all vector spaces and Lie algebras will be considered to be taken over $\mathbb{F}$.
 Additionally, we fix a $c$ and will write `LLA' to mean `Lazard Lie algebra over $\mathbb{F}$ of nilpotence class at most $c$' for the rest of the section, unless otherwise specified.
+Recall (Definition \ref{def:levelofelement}) that the level $\lev(a)$ is defined as the maximal $i \leq c+1$ such that $a\in P_i$. \begin{definition} For LLAs $B\seq A$, the \textit{level of $A$ over $B$}, denoted $\lev(A/B)$, is defined to be the maximal $1\leq i\leq c+1$ such that $A = \Span(BP_i(A))$. \end{definition}